-There’s a breakdown of all your services provided along with a detailed description, price per unit, quantity, and price.
+There’s a breakdown of all your services and a detailed description, price per unit, quantity, and price.

 Each item is then summed up to a subtotal.
 If you want to add discounts or taxes, these are added to the subtotal, giving you the total amount due.

-It’s best to make it as descriptive and concise as you can—descriptive so that your clients know what they are getting for their money, but concise so that the invoice fits one page.
+It’s best to make it as descriptive and concise as you can.
+First, be descriptive so your clients know what they are getting for their money, but concise so that the invoice fits one page.